Samiddha99/django-request-filters/README.md

 ##### Using only Decorator (Use case 2):

 You can also controll uses' request using decorator and without using Middleware.
-There are two decorators available -

-* `exempt_IPCheckMiddleware`
-  Import this decorator by - `from request_filters.decorators import exempt_IPCheckMiddleware`
-  If  you add this decorator in a view function, this view will accessable for all the users (including anonymous users)
 * `prevent_anonymous_ip`
-  Import this decorator by - `from request_filters.decorators import prevent_anonymous_ip`
+  Import this decorator by - `from request_filters.decorators.ip_check import prevent_anonymous_ip`
   If you add this decorator to a view function, this view function will not acessable to anonymous users.
   This decorator has some optional parameter -
   * `block_vpn (optional default: settings.BLOCK_VPN)`